uj-07/uj-07/README.md

-# Hey there 👋:
+# Hey there! 👆
 I'm Udishi, an AI & ML undergrad from India . <br>

 I try to build stuff that mix creativity + impact. <br>

-My main tech stack is Python, FastAPI, MySQL, opencv, keras, streamlit <br> If an idea excites me, I usually end up building it (or at least trying to 😄).<br>
+My main tech stack is Python, FastAPI, MySQL, opencv, keras, streamlit <br>

+If an idea excites me, I usually end up building it (or at least trying to 😄).<br>

 I am currently mastering Reinforcement Learning by training AI agents and working on decoding neural data from MEG signals<br>

 ## Fun Fact:

-I am an alien from Trappist-1e.<br>I know how to make art.<br>I am in love with the idea of AGI.<br>I am currently learning neuroscience.
+*I am an alien from Trappist-1e.<br>*I know how to make art.<br>*I am in love with the idea of AGI.<br>*I am currently learning neuroscience.

 Got a cool thought about tech, space and science?
 Slide in, I’m curious 👀✨